SI-Gen/jportal2/docs/Tutorials/generating-python-code.md

 unnecessary complications to development.
 We feel that plain old SQL is far easier to read/write/debug and understand.
 That said, SQLAlchmey does some useful things, like connection pooling.
 So as a result, we use the SQLAlchemy session management as a base library, and build our generated classes on top of it.

+**Line 7** simply opens a SQLAlchemy connection to our postgres database.
+The username and password are created when we start the docker container inside `start_postgres.sql`.

 **Line 11-20** we create a simple function that calls our generated `SelectAll` function. `SelectAll` simply returns all the records in a table.
 In reality, you almost never want to return all the records in a table unless it is a small